solodev/cloud-documentation/src/Overview/index.md

 This plan includes all of the above plus the ability to create your custom catalog of pre-built apps and containers to resell.
 You can also stack your catalog with third-party apps from the marketplace and offer additional support or agency consulting services.

-!!!
+!!!Note:
-***Please note:** Paid plans are only available at the organization level.
-You must create an organization to upgrade to a paid plan.*
+Paid plans are only available at the organization level.
+You must create an organization to upgrade to a paid plan.
 !!!

 ---